 The prosecutor in a white-collar case must prove – beyond a reasonable doubt – that a defendant took money or property with the intention of permanently depriving the rightful owner of that money or property.

 If federal authorities get involved in a white-collar case, the stakes are higher and the penalties harsher.
 If a state line is crossed, even by using the internet or the Postal Service, or if a large amount of cash or property is involved, a white-collar crime may be charged as a federal offense.

 But even if you’re found not guilty of committing a white-collar crime, or if the charge is dismissed, a criminal case can consume your time and resources.
 The right defense attorney can sometimes expedite the process and bring a white-collar case to a rapid and positive conclusion.

-WHERE CAN YOU FIND THE RIGHT DEFENSE LAWYER?
+WHERE CAN YOU FIND THE RIGHT DEFENSE LAWYER IN LEMOYNE, PA?

 In Cumberland County, Dauphin County, and adjacent jurisdictions, the right lawyer for these cases is Lemoyne white-collar criminal defense attorney R. Davis Younts.
 Don’t try to act as your own lawyer.
 The stakes will be too high, and anything you say could be used against you.

 Attorney R. Davis Younts has been practicing law in Pennsylvania for eighteen years.
 After reviewing the case and the charge or charges, he will develop an effective strategy for your defense, and he will fight hard for the justice you need.